Return to all posts

 Abbie Dawson

-Marketing Executive at Startle.
-It's my job to manage marketing, making sure to spread the word of Startle to as many brands as possible.
+Marketing Manager at Startle.
+I'm in charge of our marketing activity, making sure to spread the word of Startle to as many brands as possible.
 When I'm not working, you'll find me vinyl shopping to add to my collection or working out at the gym (usually making enemies with a punching bag).

 Say hello on LinkedIn